Phentermine/topiramate (By mouth)

 Phentermine Hydrochloride (FEN-ter-meen hye-droe-KLOR-ide), Topiramate (toe-PIR-a-mate)

-Used in combination with diet and exercise to help you reach and maintain a healthy weight.
+Used with diet and exercise to help you reach and maintain a healthy weight.

 When This Medicine Should Not Be Used